jcalcutt/Lagrange/_posts/2017-12-23-a-note-on-this-site.md

 ```
 Therefore, I'm able to test and view any changes I make to the HTML
 or preview any new posts I make before committing any changes to the
-'gh-pages' branch in the website repo.
+'origin/master' branch in the website repo.

 The only thing to do now is to add new content to the '_posts'
 directory in the form of markdown files.
 At the top of each .md file I